-Dow also dedicated $100,000 toward innovative research for sophisticated engineering systems under Michael Khonsari, Dow Chemical Endowed Chair in Rotating Machinery and Professor in the LSU Department of Mechanical & Industrial Engineering.
+Dow also dedicated $100,000 toward innovative research for sophisticated engineering systems under Dr. Michael Khonsari, Dow Chemical Endowed Chair in Rotating Machinery and Professor in the LSU Department of Mechanical & Industrial Engineering.
 Khonsari, who directs the LSU Center for Rotating Machinery, and a group of student researchers are working to determine metal fatigue under stress.
 Research results will provide significant information in managing the life of equipment by reducing mechanical failures that threaten production.
 The point at which materials reach a breaking point is a major concern for the manufacturing industry that rely on vast amounts of machinery to run efficiently and safely at all times.

 “The LSU College of Engineering's connection with Dow Chemical is the perfect example of how research and development in a university research center can provide innovative solutions to improve production and safety in industry situations,” said Khonsari.

 Dow (NYSE: DOW) combines the power of science and technology to passionately innovate what is essential to human progress.
-The company connects chemistry and innovation with the principles of sustainability to help address many of the world’s most challenging problems such as the need for clean water, renewable energy generation and conservation, and increasing agricultural productivity.
+The Company connects chemistry and innovation with the principles of sustainability to help address many of the world's most challenging problems such as the need for clean water, renewable energy generation and conservation, and increasing agricultural productivity.

-About LSU’s College of Engineering
+About Louisiana State University’s College of Engineering